derektan95/robotics-software-engineer-udacity-nanodegree/README.md

-# Tutorial for Robotics Software Engineering Nanodegree - Udacity Course
+# Robotics Software Engineering Nanodegree - Udacity Course

 **Disclaimer:** Udacity provided some starter code, but the implementation for these concepts are done by myself.
 Please contact derektan95@hotmail.com for any questions.